GhostPack/SharpDPAPI/README.md

 The **ps** command will describe/decrypt an exported PSCredential clixml.
 A `/target:FILE.xml` *must* be supplied.

-The command will a) decrypt the file with any "{GUID}:SHA1" masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, or c) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), which are then used as a lookup decryption table.
+The command will a) decrypt the file with any "{GUID}:SHA1" masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 The `/unprotect` flag will use CryptUnprotectData() to decrypt the credenial .xml without masterkeys needed, *if* the command is run from the user context who saved the passwords.
 This can be done from an _unprivileged_ context, without the need to touch LSASS.
 For why this approach isn't used for credentials/vaults, see Benjamin's [documentation here](https://github.com/gentilkiwi/mimikatz/wiki/howto-~-credential-manager-saved-credentials#problem).